Introduction

 Background

-Angola was the site of multiple kingdoms through the mid-19th century, the most prominent being the Kongo and Ndongo.
-In the 16th century, Portugal began establishing a colony.
+Site of multiple kingdoms, the most prominent being the Kongo and Ndongo.
+These kingdoms came in contact with the Portuguese beginning in 1482 and were eventually subjugated over several hundred years as Portugal established a colony.
 Angola gained independence from Portugal in 1975.
 A 27-year civil war ended in 2002.

 Geography